Lidia Elsa Satragno: Later career

 Enjoying a stellar career, she soon became known as "Ms. Television" in Argentina, though her private life entered a difficult phase.
 She and Lavié had two sons, but soon grew apart and were separated and reunited a number of times before parting ways in 1974, something Pinky has attributed to infidelity on his part.
 She was diagnosed with breast cancer in 1970, but recovered a few years later.
-Pinky was among the stars on hand to inaugurate Argentine color television broadcasting in 1978 but soon fell out of favor with the prevailing dictatorship, however, after agreeing to interview Norma Aleandro, a renowned actress and dissident.
+Pinky was among the stars on hand to inaugurate Argentine color television broadcasting in 1978, but soon fell out of favor with the prevailing dictatorship after agreeing to interview Norma Aleandro, a renowned actress and dissident.
 This led her to turn to Argentina's vibrant theatre scene, where she accepted leading roles in local productions of Two Women, The Vagina Monologues and The Prisoner of Second Avenue, among others.
 Pinky produced a successful Buenos Aires presentation of Annie, as well.
+She hosted, along Juan Alberto Badía, the OTI Festival 1988.

 Political career

-Her decision to cohost a 1982 television fundraiser devoted to the ongoing Falklands War cost the hostess professional clout following the advent of democracy in 1983, whose victorious UCR she supported, ironically.
+Her decision to co-host in 1982 Las 24 horas de las Malvinas, a television fundraiser devoted to the ongoing Falklands War, cost the hostess professional clout following the advent of democracy in 1983, whose victorious UCR she supported, ironically.
 Continuing to host a number of radio and television shows, she relocated to Azul, where she hosted the nationally broadcast La década del '80.
 Pinky became officially affiliated to the struggling, centrist Radical Civic Union following that party's 1995 election of Rodolfo Terragno as its president and, in 1999, she ran on the UCR-led Alliance for Mayor of La Matanza, the most populous district in the Province of Buenos Aires.
 Claiming victory after early returns on election night put her narrowly ahead, she was forced to concede defeat later in the evening after a complete tally gave the Justicialist (Peronist) Party candidate, Alberto Balestrini, a narrow edge.

 Buenos Aires Mayor Enrique Olivera named her Secretary of Social Policy Promotion for the city in 2000, where she earned plaudits for her efforts against domestic violence.
 She returned to television to host Pinky y la conversación in 2001 and was awarded the prestigious Martín Fierro Award for Broadcasting Excellence in 2006.
 Having appeared for over 30,000 hours on Argentine television, she announced her intention to run for a seat in the Chamber of Deputies to represent the province where she was raised in and continued to live in.
 Running on the center-right Republican Proposal ticket founded by businessman (and later Buenos Aires Mayor) Mauricio Macri, Pinky was elected to Congress in October 2007.
 Her two sons, Leonardo and Gastón Satragno, formed Ultratango in 2003, a musical group performing in the Nuevo tango genre.

 Following the 2009 mid-term elections, and at 74 years of age, Pinky became the dean of the Lower House of Congress, presiding over the 4 December session that elected the body's new leadership.

 Satragno died on 8 December 2022, at the age of 87 in Buenos Aires.